mui/material-ui/docs/data/joy/guides/using-joy-ui-and-material-ui/using-joy-ui-and-material-ui.md

 - Both of them use [MUI System](/system/getting-started/overview/) as their style engine, which uses React context for theming.
 - Theme scoping must be done on one of the libraries.

+## Making sure you're on the right version of MUI
+These changes have been added as recently as April 2023, so be sure you're running MUI v5.12.0 or higher.

 ## Set up the providers

 Render Material UI's `CssVarsProvider` inside Joy UI's provider and use `THEME_ID` to separate the themes from each other.